kbuzard-SU/gradualism/2020_Summer_RA_Progress_Reports.md

    + Kristy's response: Okay, then add in the free items as ad valorem.
 We will probably try to convert to ad valorem whenever we need to make comparisons.

-2. Yes, I just check the original 1930 Tariff act file, the 1601-1814 are included in the section called "Free list" (schedule 16).
-I believe not all the products are included (but most included), for example PAR 1814 "worm gut" is not included in the Torquay round.
-And some paragraphs use different description, but in general, the two parts match.
+2. Yes, I just checked the original 1930 Tariff act file, paragraphs 1601-1814 are included in the section called "Free list" (schedule 16).
+I believe not all the products are included (but most are included), for example Paragraph 1814 "worm gut" is not included in the Torquay round.
+And some paragraphs use different descriptions, but in general, the two parts match.

 3. I think for now I will not integrate the IRC part in the existing schedules, because there are only three pages of them and the products included are not many.
 There are no IRC products in Annecy, a few covered in Geneva (less than Torquay), which is kind of weird based on the time line.

    + I think this is okay for now, but it should be prominently noted.
 We are not going to get a good time series on these from the first four rounds if they aren't in the first two rounds.
 They make some weird references to Smoot Hawley, so I think this will need to be explored at some point.

-4. For the containers, I also learned about the trade history in Australia, it says that the trade of beef, other food and also certain chemicals increases in significantly larger volumes after the development of technology.
+4. For the idea about containerization from the Trade Talks podcast, I also learned about the trade history in Australia, it says that the trade of beef, other food and also certain chemicals increases in significantly larger volumes after the development of technology.
 I will pay more attention to those products when taking comparisons with other agreements.
 Maybe there are more changes of products in later rounds like Kennedy round and Tokyo round.

 5. I just compared the schedule_16 (Free list) in Annecy and Torquay, I notice that around half of the products which are in the Torquay free list are not in the Annecy.
 Geneva (file Geneva1) round covers similar amounts of Free list products as Torquay, but there are several covered in Torquay but not Geneva and vice versa.
 So several products on the Free list had been removed from Geneva to Torquay, I will manually fill them in.